5l1v3r1/Layup/README.md

 - If you want to run extreme-deep networks, such as ResNet-1001, please make sure that the node has enough CPU memory.
 (Our test environment is 256GB)

 ### Download and Build
-The prerequisites are the same with BVLC Caffe, more details please visit http://caffe.berkeleyvision.org/installation.html
+The prerequisites are the same with BVLC Caffe, more details please visit http://caffe.berkeleyvision.org/installation.html.

-Run the following command to download and build Layup
+Run the following command to download and build Layup.

 ```
 // git clone this repository